automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Concavenator.md

 # Concavenator
-## Description: This large theropod had a bizarre hump on its back.
+## This large theropod had a bizarre hump on its back.